The appraisal process is an estimation that generates an opinion of value.

-The real estate appraiser will typically use a several "approaches," typically three, to conclude the estimation of worth.
+The appraiser must use a few "approaches," typically three, to come to the estimation of value.

-Being the most popular approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a residential property.
+Being the most commonly used approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a house.

 To officially display the replacement cost of Primary Mortgage Insurance.

-An inspection is a third-party investigation of the accessible structure and electrical and mechanical systems of a home, from the top to the bottom.
+An inspection is a third-party investigation of the livable structure and appliances of a house, from the top to the foundation.

 Delivering a defensible and careful analysis, an appraisal will give a clear opinion of value.